 One of three different methods can be used to install shutter dogs, depending on building material and window structure.
 Lag-mount tiebacks are employed for most applications, which utilizes a bolt through the face of the shutter dog can adhere to hard or soft surfaces.
 The bolt will firmly tighten into a pre-drilled hole with a right-sized ratchet.
 Use the lag bolt to attach shutter dogs to brick with a hole drilled through the mortar.
 The hole should be slightly smaller than the bolt circumference and deep enough to accommodate most of the threads.
 The use of wall anchors may provide a better hold.

-Shutter dogs are not the only way to lock outdoor shutters in an open position.
+Shutter dog hardware is not the only way to lock outdoor shutters in an open position.
 Historically, long hooks that connect to the window sill to an eye bolt in the shutter were employed.
 The same system is favored in some districts today.

 For minimal visual impact, sleek bullet catches can screw to the face of the shutter.
 The receiving hardware is fastened to the house, which grasps the bullet when contact is made.

-False shutter dogs are produced for exterior shutters installed in a stationary position.
-Most are intended for the use with vinyl shutters.
-The faux hold backs can be added to enhance curb appeal but do not operate.
+False vinyl shutter dogs are produced for exterior shutters installed in a stationary position.
+Most dummy tiebacks are intended for the use with vinyl shutters.
+The faux shutter dogs can be added to enhance curb appeal but do not operate.